hibara/MarkDownSharpEditor/readme.md

 * Syntax highlighter in text editor window.
 * Easy switching CSS files to be applied to the edited file.
 * Output HTML files or copy to clipboard with a single click.
+* Markdown Extra mode is supported.
 ...etc

-This application software source code is written and developed by Microsoft Visual C# 2010 Express.
+This application software source code is written and developed by Microsoft Visual C# 2010 or 2012 Express.

-Support site:
+Download & Support site:
 HIBARA.ORG - MarkDown#Editor
 http://hibara.org/software/markdownsharpeditor/